lflgit/NMCS/README.md

 # NMCS
 A Stacked Multiple Classifier System (MCS) with a sample refining mechanism to improve classification accuracy.
 Please cite the author's publication if you used this code or made modification to this code for your own projects.
+Key words: Machine learning, remote sensing, classifier ensemble, urban settlement and land cover classification

 # User Guide
 This script was developed in Google Colabs with python language.
 The steps are self-explantory in the script.